 - Leigh Station to Penshurst (3¾ km)

-Head south from the station along the road and turn right onto a footpath.
+- Head south from the station along the road and turn right onto a footpath.
 Follow this through the Penshurst Place Estate, veering left after 1½ km to go downhill, past the lake and through Penshurst Park.
 Pass to the right of Penshurst Place and go through the churchyard to the B2176.
 Turn right onto the road to enter the village.

 This section is the same as the start of Walk 1–15.

-Head south-west out of the village on the B2188.
+- Head south-west out of the village on the B2188.
 At the school, turn right into a lane and follow this to the Warren.
 Keep ahead along a footpath which crosses the River Eden and continues to Salmans Manor.

-Continue past the pub and keep left at the road junction in the centre of the village.
-Go along the B2188 for 200m, passing some attractive old buildings5.
+- Continue past the pub and keep left at the road junction in the centre of the village.
+Go along the B2188 for 200m, passing some attractive old buildings (note the horseshoe-shaped doorway? in the garage).
 Immediately after passing the primary school, turn right into a lane (The Warren).

-Stay on this lane for 600m, eventually passing a row of cottages.
+- Stay on this lane for 600m, eventually passing a row of cottages.
 Where the lane ends, keep ahead down the right-hand edge of a large field.
-In the bottom corner go through a metal gate and veer right across the grass to a footbridge over the River Eden6.
+In the bottom corner go through a metal gate and veer right across the grass to a footbridge over the River Eden?.
 Cross this and continue on an enclosed path.

-In 200m go through a metal kissing gate and turn right along a narrow fenced path.
+- In 200m go through a metal kissing gate and turn right along a narrow fenced path.
 This takes you around two edges of a large field, with two more kissing gates along the way.
 After the second of these, do not continue on the broad grassy track ahead (with a tall hedge on its left), but turn right to head NW on another wide track.

 A short detour up the lane would give you a fine view of a large mill pond opposite a particularly attractive oast-house conversion.